-The certification plate (See fig. 1.6.1) located near the helm indicates maximum weight and number of persons your boat can handle under calm sea conditions.
+The capacity/compliance plate (See figure 1.6.1) located near the helm indicates maximum weight and number of persons your boat can handle under calm sea conditions.
 Do not exceed the load capacities stated.
 The number of people on board must be reduced if you go out in poor weather and rough water.